MikeDigitize/JSFundamentals/README.md

 ```

-The above shows how by using <code>call</code> we can leverage the internals of the <code>Person</code> constructor from within the <code>AoEmployee</code> constructor to copy over instance properties.
-Using this method we're able to retain the pattern of inheritance without committing a value to the parent constructor that will be inherited by instances of the child constructor.
+The above shows how using <code>call</code> can leverage the internals of the <code>Person</code> constructor from within the <code>AoEmployee</code> constructor to copy across instance properties.
+Using this method we're able to retain the pattern of inheritance without committing a value to the parent constructor that will be inherited by all instances of the child constructor.

 ### Prototypal inheritance limitations